How To Store Your Food Storage

 I quote Wikipedia: “Leavening: In cooking, baking soda is primarily used in baking as a leavening agent.
 When it reacts with the acid, carbon dioxide is released, which causes expansion of the batter and forms the characteristic texture and grain in cakes, quick bread, soda bread, and other baked and fried foods.”

-Please store baking soda in a cool, dry, preferably dark, location.
+Please store baking soda in a cool, dry, preferably dark location.

 Bacon

 Thaw the bacon in the fridge and use it within 1 week if the package is open.
-If the package is unopened the bacon is generally good for 2 weeks in the refrigerator.
+If the package is unopened, the bacon is generally good for 2 weeks in the refrigerator.
 When in doubt, throw it out.

 Beans

-I have some pinto and black beans in #10 cans that have a shelf-life of 30 years (I buy Thrive Life) if kept in a cool and dark place.
+I have some pinto and black beans in #10 cans with a shelf-life of 30 years (I buy Thrive Life) if kept in a cool and dark place.
 Now, those are for long-term food storage.
 Mark and I picked up 80 pounds of organic black beans and 80 pounds of pinto beans.

 We filled 5-gallon buckets with those.
 We’ll use these within 2-3 years for optimum flavor and cooking ease.